 - Issue: Defective artificial hip implants

-An estimated 500,000 patients in the United States have received metallic hip implants.
-While marketed by device manufacturers as more durable than earlier generation artificial implants using ceramic, plastic, and other materials, many recipients of all-metal hip implants have experienced the premature failure of their implants.
+An estimated 500,000 patients in the United States have received metallic hip implants, also known as titanium hip replacements.
+While marketed by device manufacturers as more durable than earlier generation artificial implants using ceramic, plastic, and other materials, many recipients of metal-on-metal hip implants have experienced the premature failure of their implants.
 As a result, the injured patients have had to undergo further painful and costly operations, called revision surgery, to remove the faulty metal implant and insert a new device.

 The DePuy ASR and certain DePuy Pinnacle, Stryker Rejuvenate and Stryker AGB II, Wright Profemur-Z hip system and the Zimmer Durom Cup are all-metal implants or contain metal components which come in contact with each other, leading to friction that releases metallic particles.